cs1302uga/cs1302-urgency-queue/README.md

       * not have to go back and fix as many style errors and/or comments; and
       * have a better understanding of how your class works.

-1. <a id="tests"/></a>Start by implementing a few methods in `BaseLinkedUrgencyQueue` (Suggested Deadline: Thursday, Mar 13th.
+1. <a id="tests"/></a>Start by implementing a few methods in `BaseLinkedUrgencyQueue` (Suggested Deadline: Thursday, Oct 16th.
 8 days before the deadline):
    - [ ] Begin with `size`.
 Since this method is inherited by the children, we won't need to write it in the child classes!
 Now, go ahead and add the method called `testSize()` to your `QueueTester` class and call it from the `main` method.
 The code for these methods should look something like the code below: